kamoshi/hauchiwa/README.md

 ## Declarative configuration

-The configuration API is designed to be extremely minimal, but powerful and flexible.
+The configuration API is designed to be extremely minimal, yet powerful and flexible, allowing you to define your website's structure and behavior with clarity.

-Here's a small sample of how you can use this library to create your own generator.
-Let's start by defining the shape of front matter for a single post stored as a Markdown file.
+Here's a small sample demonstrating how you can use this library to create your own static site generator.
+Let's start by defining the shape of the front matter for a single post, typically stored as a Markdown file.

 ```rust ignore
 /// Represents a simple post, this is the metadata for your Markdown content.